Christoph H. Loch

 Read more about Anthony

 Dr Anthony C. Hotson is Deputy Director of the Centre for Financial History and a member of Darwin College, Cambridge.
 He is an associate member of the History Faculty, University of Oxford.
 Anthony worked at the Bank of England during the 1980s, including a secondment as assistant commissioner at the newly formed Building Societies Commission.
 He was employed by McKinsey & Company before joining S.G.
 Warburg where he worked as a corporate financier and director during the 1990s.
 Thereafter, he has served as a non-executive director on a number of company boards in the insurance, fund management and banking sectors, as well as pursuing his academic interests.
 More recently, Dr Hotson has been a research fellow at the Winton Institute for Monetary History, Oxford.
-He teaches macroeconomics and financial history, and has recently co-edited a book on the economic policies of the Thatcher government, and another on British financial crises since the nineteenth century.
+He teaches macroeconomics and financial history, and has recently co-edited a book on the economic policies of the Thatcher government, and another on British financial crises since the 19th century.
 His book, Respectable Banking: The Search for Stability in London’s Money and Credit Markets since 1695, will be published by Cambridge University Press later this year.
 He is a non-executive director of Cenkos Securities plc and chairs a charity, the Wadenhoe Trust.

 Tim Jones, CBE